-Mammals don’t start as females, they start as a blank slate with XX/XY genetic code, and for the first 5-6 weeks of gestation, only the X gene expresses.
-When the Y gene starts expressing, it releases testosterone, represses some X gene expression, and expresses specific Y genes.
+Mammals don’t start as females, they start as a blank slate with XX/XY genetic code, and for the first 5-6 weeks of gestation only the X gene expresses.
+Then when the Y gene starts expressing (in genetic XY-males), it releases testosterone, represses some X gene expression, and expresses specific Y genes.
 This process is called sexual differentiation and it leads to what we call male and female.

 In Common Language, We Can Say All Mammals Essentially Start as Females, but Technically that Statement isn’t Correct

 Using the reasoning above, we can say “all mammals essentially start as females” to keep things simple, but as noted, this not totally correct.

 Modern science thinks of the gonads being like a blank slate to start.
 The gonads then develop into testes and ovaries depending on genetic factors including, but not limited to, the presence of a Y chromosome.

 The process is ongoing starting at around 6 weeks, and a complex cascade of genetic products in proper dosages and at precise times is required to for traditional testes or ovaries to form.

 The testes or ovaries, or a mix of both in some cases, help determine other the sex organs.
 Sex organs develop after the body releases hormones which may or may not be absorbed in a particular way if they occur at any given time, and in any doses, and interact in a specific way with a host of genetic factors.
 There is a lot of room for variation, making simple claims elusive.

 Technically humans don’t start female, and even if they did X and Y aren’t technically “female or male” chromosomes; there are XX males for instance.

 It’s questionable that the binary male/female distinction can be properly made after development either.